jjg/jet/README.md

 Good enough.
 See the TODO section below.

 ## Installation
-Download the `jet` binary for your architecture/os and put it somewhere in your path.
+Download the `jet` binary from the [bin](bin) directory for your architecture/os and put it somewhere in your path.

 Alternatively (if you have Go installed), install it with `go install`.